-Kienbock’s disease, or avascular necrosis of the lunate, is a condition in which the lunate bone, one of eight small carpal bones in the wrist, loses its blood supply, leading to death of the bone.
-The lunate is a central bone in the wrist, important for proper movement and support of the joint.
-The lunate, along with the adjacent bones on either side of it, the scaphoid and triquetrum, make up the proximal carpal row.
-This row of bones articulates with the 2 forearm bones (the radius and ulna) to help the wrist move.
+Kienbock’s disease, also known as avascular necrosis of the lunate, is a condition in which the lunate bone, one of eight small bones in the wrist, loses its blood supply, leading to death of the bone.
+The lunate is a central bone in the wrist that is important for proper movement and support of the joint (Figure 1).
+It works closely with the two forearm bones (radius and ulna) to help the wrist move.